 Below you will find additional information you may find important such as how we communicate changes to this notice, our data retention practices, international compliance, working with minors’ personal information and information security.

-Expand the sections below to learn more.

 Security

-The Intel® Services are designed to provide reasonable and appropriate administrative, technical and organizational security measures to protect your personal information against risks such as temporary or permanent loss, destruction, and unauthorized or unlawful access, alteration, use or disclosure.
+The Mobileye products and services are designed to provide reasonable and appropriate administrative, technical and organizational security measures to protect your personal information against risks such as temporary or permanent loss, destruction, and unauthorized or unlawful access, alteration, use or disclosure.
 We require our suppliers and vendors to apply similar protections when they access or use personal information that we share with them.
-Users of Intel® Services must also do their part in protecting the data, systems, networks, and service they are utilizing.
+Users of Mobileye products and services must also do their part in protecting the data, systems, networks, and service they are utilizing.
 No technology, data transmission or system can be guaranteed to be 100% secure.
-If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that your password to any Intel account has been compromised), please immediately notify us by contacting us using the instructions in the “How to Contact Us” section below.
+If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that your password to any Mobileye account has been compromised), please immediately notify us by contacting us using the instructions at How to Contact Us.

 Personal Information of Minors

-We comply with the Children’s Online Privacy Protection Act in the United States, and similar laws around the world, where applicable to Intel Services.
 We do not knowingly collect personal information from minors without proper consent from a parent or legal guardian.
-If you believe that we may have collected personal information from a minor without the requisite consent, please let us know using the methods described in the “How to Contact Us” section below and we will investigate and promptly address the issue.
+If you believe that we may have collected personal information from a minor without the requisite consent, please let us know using the methods described at How to Contact Us and we will investigate and promptly address the issue.
 For these purposes, we define a "minor" to mean an individual who is under the age of majority in the territory in which they are resident.

-Minors, or their legal guardians, may change or revoke the consent choices previously made or request access to or removal of any personal information that they have provided or posted to Intel sites by contacting us using the information in the “How to Contact Us” section of this Notice.
-Within thirty days of such a request (unless another period is provided by law) Intel will anonymize, or remove from public view such content unless legally required to retain such content or information.

 International Compliance

-Intel is a global company with its headquarters in the United States.
-As such, we may transfer your personal information between the United States and our affiliates and subsidiaries in other countries.
+Mobileye is a global company with its headquarters in Israel.
+As such, we may transfer your personal information between Israel and our affiliates and subsidiaries in other countries.
 We may also transfer your personal information to our third party service providers, who may be located in a different country to you.
-We may also transfer your personal information to our major data centers for processing in the following countries: Argentina, Austria, Brazil, Canada, China, Costa Rica, Denmark, Egypt, Finland, France, Germany, Hong Kong, India, Ireland, Israel, Italy, Japan, Malaysia, Mexico, Netherlands, Philippines, Poland, Romania, Russian Federation, Singapore, South Korea, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, United States, United Arab Emirates, and Vietnam.

-These countries may change from time to time and Intel can provide a current list upon written request.
 We transfer information in order to operate efficiently, to improve performance, and to create redundancies in order to protect information in the event of an outage or other problem.
 We will process your personal information in a way that meets the commitments of this Notice and complies with the law wherever we transfer it.